Generative Engine Optimization (GEO): The Complete Guide for Marketers

 - What does GEO stand for?

-- GEO stands for Generative Engine Optimization — the practice of optimizing your brand’s web presence so that AI search engines (like ChatGPT, Perplexity, and Google AI Overviews) are more likely to cite your brand accurately in generated answers.
+- Generative Engine Optimization — optimizing your brand's web presence so that AI search engines like ChatGPT, Perplexity, and Google AI Overviews cite you accurately in generated answers.

 - Is GEO the same as SEO?